TheCatsPajammies/public_projects/README.md

 # public_projects
-Python projects I've been working on through JetBrains academy.
+A collection Python projects I've been working on through JetBrains academy.